trisberg/func-templates/springboot/hello-fun/README.md

 ```

 ## Function invocation

-Spring Cloud Functions allows you to route CloudEvents to specific functions using the `Ce-Type` attribute.
-For this example, the CloudEvent is routed to the `upper` or `lower` function.
-You can define additional functions
-inside this project and then use the `Ce-Type` attribute to route different CloudEvents to different Functions.
-Check the `src/main/resources/application.properties` file for the `functionRouter` configurations.
-Notice that you can also use `path-based` routing and send the any event type by specifying the function path,
-for this example: "$URL/upper" or "$URL/lower".

 For the examples below, please be sure to set the `URL` variable to the route of your function.